 Paul Draper was the frontman of Mansun – one of the most iconic bands of the late ’90s.
 Over the course of three albums (a fourth issued posthumously), they achieved something unique – after fostering a fervent cult following, they managed to maintain critical and commercial success with a series of intensely radio friendly yet increasingly experimental records.
 Off the back of their biggest radio record, Mansun imploded in 2003 and Paul all but disappeared from view.

+Paul Draper's debut album Spooky Action is the result of a decade of thinking, tinkering, writing, recording and focusing.
 Lyrically, it’s biting and brutally honest – an autobiography set to captivating, addictive melody across eleven songs that peak then peak again, then peak again.
 Taking its cue from 2016’s two EP releases and recorded in collaboration with Catherine AD (the Anchoress) and long time Mansun collaborator PDub.

-The record’s eleven tracks veer from warped voodoo psych (Don’t Poke the Bear) to glistening synthetic soul (Things People Want); from warped, razor wire rock’n’roll (Grey House) to glorious widescreen analogue pop music (Jealousy Is A Powerful Emotion).
+Spooky Action's eleven tracks veer from warped voodoo psych (Don’t Poke the Bear) to glistening synthetic soul (Things People Want); from warped, razor wire rock’n’roll (Grey House) to glorious widescreen analogue pop music (Jealousy Is A Powerful Emotion).
 Collectively, they represent Paul’s strongest, most consistent set of songs to date – half a lifetime’s work condensed into just over an hour of perfectly formed music.

 Paul Draper's EP TWO features Friends Make The Worst Enemies – a knock-out punch; 5 minutes of relentless chasmic melody and autobiographical melancholy that immediately reminds the listener why Paul’s songs were rarely far from the FM dial during Mansun’s supernova career; Some Things Are Better Left Unsaid – a spacious ballad that veers from delicate acoustics to thunderous bass-driven echo-chamber noise; Don’t You Wait It Might Never Come – a ramped up, surging rock’n’roll number and a gorgeous acoustic take on Friends Make The Worst Enemies.

-The EP features three equally brilliant, very different brand new tracks: the lead ‘Feeling My Heart Run Slow’ – a thundering juggernaut of a revenge rock n roll song; which was premiered on BBC 6 Music’s Steve Lamacq show; ‘No Ideas’ – a mind-expanding spy movie soundtrack condensed into just under six minutes which was recorded with Steven Wilson, who played bass, acoustic and electric guitar, Moog, Mellotron and Prophet synths on the track; ‘The Silence is Deafening’ – a gleaming pop song that perfectly melds together glacial synths and soaring guitar-bass-drums.
-The EP also features an alternate mix of “Feeling My Heart Run Slow” by Andy MacFarlane of The Twilight Sad.
+Paul Draper's debut EP features three tracks: Feeling My Heart Run Slow - a thundering juggernaut of a revenge rock n roll song; No Ideas - a mind-expanding spy movie soundtrack condensed into just under six minutes (and featuring Steven Wilson), and The Silence is Deafening - a gleaming pop song that perfectly melds together glacial synths and soaring guitar-bass-drums.
+The EP also features an alternate mix of Feeling My Heart Run Slow by Andy MacFarlane of Scottish band The Twilight Sad..